umaimehm/Intro_to_AI_2021/Lab4/README.md

 ![scatter-scaled][scatter3]

-Lets make an another scatter plot where we plot each column against "Result" (or column 6 after scaling)
+Lets make an another scatter plot where we plot each column against "Result" (or column 6)

 ```python
 #Scatterplot all columns against last column